Philip II of Macedon: Tomb of Philip II at Aigai

 In 1977, Greek archaeologist Manolis Andronikos started excavating the Great Tumulus at Aigai near modern Vergina, the capital and burial site of the kings of Macedon, and found that two of the four tombs in the tumulus were undisturbed since antiquity.
 Moreover, these two, and particularly Tomb II, contained fabulous treasures and objects of great quality and sophistication.

 Although there was much debate for some years, as suspected at the time of the discovery Tomb II has been shown to be that of Philip II as indicated by many features, including the greaves, one of which was shaped consistently to fit a leg with a misaligned tibia (Philip II was recorded as having broken his tibia).
 Also, the remains of the skull show damage to the right eye caused by the penetration of an object (historically recorded to be an arrow).

 Two scientists who studied some of the bones claimed in 2015 that Philip was buried in Tomb I, not Tomb II.
 On the basis of age, knee ankylosis, and a hole matching the penetrating wound and lameness suffered by Philip, the authors of the study identified the remains of Tomb I in Vergina as those of Philip II.
 Tomb II instead was identified in the study as that of King Arrhidaeus and his wife Eurydice II.
 The Greek Ministry of Culture replied that this claim was baseless, and that the archaeological evidence shows that the ankylotic knee belongs to another body which was thrown or put into Tomb I after this had been looted, and probably between 276/5 and 250 BC.
 Besides this, the theory that Tomb I belonged to Philip II had previously been shown to be false.

-More recent research gives further evidence that Tomb II contains the remains of Philip II.
+More recent research gives conclusive evidence that Tomb II contains the remains of Philip II and his Thracian wife, Meda.
+This would mean that the magnificent 5.6-metre wall painting above the entrance could be a hunting scene showing Philip and Alexander.

 Legacy

 Cult

 The heroon at Vergina in Macedonia (the ancient city of Aegae – Αἰγαί) is thought to have been dedicated to the worship of the family of Alexander the Great and may have housed the cult statue of Philip.
 It is probable that he was regarded as a hero or deified on his death.
-Though the Macedonians did not consider Philip a god, he did receive other forms of recognition from the Greeks, e.g. at Eresos (altar to Zeus Philippeios), Ephesos (his statue was placed in the temple of Artemis), and at Olympia, where the Philippeion was built.
+Though the Macedonians did not consider Philip a god, he did receive other forms of recognition from other Greeks, e.g. at Eresos (altar to Zeus Philippeios), Ephesos (his statue was placed in the temple of Artemis), and at Olympia, where the Philippeion was built.

 Isocrates once wrote to Philip that if he defeated Persia, there would be nothing left for him to do but to become a god, and Demades proposed that Philip be regarded as the thirteenth god; however, there is no clear evidence that Philip was raised to the divine status accorded his son Alexander.